 The resurrection of Jesus Christ is one of Christianity’s most central creed.
 It is also one that is subject to literal as well as spiritual interpretations.
-The contention between the two stems from a lexical ambiguity of the term “body,” a word that, in respect to spiritual salvation, signifies a group of believers; an assembly, hence the church, rather than the anatomy, the flesh.
+The contention between the two stems from a lexical ambiguity of the term “body”.
+A word that in respect to spiritual salvation, signifies a group of believers; an assembly, hence the Church, rather than the anatomy, the flesh.
 The Good News proclaimed by Paul and the Apostles reveals that despite the crucifixion, the Lord has risen and is present among his believers.
 The cross is the symbol of tyranny of this world that consists of the political, legal and priestly institutions that have judged and condemned Jesus for claiming to be the Son of God and the Messiah.
 Thus, the Good News proclaims that although the worldly powers attempted to dispose of Jesus by putting him to death, he was exalted and risen from the dead.
 With his passion and resurrection of the mystical body of Jesus Christ, the living Church is henceforth sovereign and risen above the tyranny of this world.

 For just as each of us has one body with many members, and these members do not all have the same function, so in Christ we, though many, form one body, and each member belongs to all the others.
 (Rom 12:4)

 Apostle Paul was a determinant figure in the spreading of the Good News.
 His militant work made him the second most important figure in Christendom after Jesus Christ.
 Moreover, his epistles are the oldest documents relating to the development of the early church.
 In his letters, he outlines the basic tenets of the resurrection of the body of Christ.
-Although he has never met Jesus, he did meet Peter, the apostle that the Lord chose as leader of his church, in Jerusalem.
+Although he has never met Jesus, he did meet Peter the apostle that the Lord chose as leader of his church in Jerusalem.
 As a result, Paul heard Peter’s testimony of Jesus’ message firsthand.
 Nonetheless, Paul is a controversial figure.
 Some blame him for a fateful opposition between Jews and Christians; others contend that too much emphasis has been given to Paul instead of Jesus Christ.
 Regardless, Paul was Christianity’s most persuasive and crucial organizer.
 Without him, Christianity would not be what it is today.

 Saul, who is also called Paul, was born between 1 and 5 A.D. in Tarsus, a city in south-central Turkey renowned for being a center of Greek culture comparable to Athens.
 He was an orthodox rabbi and according to his letters, he was a Pharisee.
-The book of Acts reveals he was a Roman citizen, but some scholars suspect the assertion.
+The book of Acts reveals he was a Roman citizen, but some scholars question the assertion.
 He was raised and educated according to the strict rules of Rabbinical law.
 There is no explanation on his part as to why he wrote his epistles in Greek.
-Nevertheless, his exhortations – meant to be read aloud – reveal a traditional Jewish, rather than Hellenistic, mindset.
+Nevertheless, his exhortations – meant to be read aloud – reveal a traditional Jewish, rather than Hellenistic mindset.

 According to his letters, Paul persecuted Jews who were proclaiming Jesus’ message and was actively involved in trying to destroy the early church.
 As a result, Christian Jews were either beaten or chastised according to the law.
 Paul doesn’t give any details about his persecution and the level of violence, except that he was driven by Pharisaical zeal in defense of his ancestral tradition.
 He simply perceived Christian Jews as violating Jewish law.